astier/xswm/README.md

 There is no configuration. xswm opens every window maximized and that's that (except some special windows like splash- and dialog-windows).
 Besides that the shell-script `$XDG_CONFIG_HOME/xswm/autostart.sh` can be used to autostart programs.

-To extend its capabilities use xswm in combination with other programs.
-The minimum recommendations to make xswm usable are:
+## Recommended Programs

+Since xswm on its own can not do much more than managing windows I recommend to use it in combination with the following programs to make it usable:

 - Hotkey-Daemon like [sxhkd](https://github.com/baskerville/sxhkd)
 - Application-Launcher like [dmenu](https://tools.suckless.org/dmenu/)
 - Window-Switcher like [alttab](https://github.com/sagb/alttab/)

-Other useful programs might be:

 - [xhidecursor](https://github.com/astier/xhidecursor) to hide the cursor when typing and unhide it when moving the mouse

-No status-bar, multi-monitor or -desktop support (at least at the moment).
+**Note:** No status-bar, multi-monitor or -desktop support (at least at the moment).

 ## Remote-Control

 xswm can be remotely controlled with `xswm <cmd>`.
 The following commands are supported:

-- `close` to close the focused window
+- `xswm close` to close the focused window
-- `last`  to focus the last window
+- `xswm last`  to focus the last window
-- `quit`  to quit xswm
+- `xswm quit`  to quit xswm